alexkess101/form-refactor/README.md

 - To determine whether or not the credentials are correct I'm using an api I wrote in python a little over a year ago.
 I'll link the github to that [here](https://github.com/alexkess101/clearSummerAPI).
 It's sloppy but it works.

+### Testing
+Clone this repo, `npm start` and go to `localhost:3000`
+I created an account for anyone to test.

+`Username:` brandonb@ixn.tech
+`Password:` ixn4life

+There will be an alert message after you hit submit.
+The api is hosted using Heroku's free subscription and can take sometimes 30-45 seconds to load.

 ## Available Scripts